 Apart from consistency of performance, there is the question of the volume of seed involved in the trials process.
 For the new varieties, as mentioned, only 3 kg of seed will have been required to complete the three years of National List and Recommended List Trials.
 For varieties that are already Recommended, samples are taken from commercial lots.
 Making the transition from trials to full commercial production of a variety is a dramatic upscale and experience has shown that not all varieties are able to retain their performance.

 For the third year running, our number 1 variety in the UK, HAYDN, has been drilled on 20% of the sugar beet acreage – the maximum allowed by British Sugar for a single variety.
 It is a long time since another variety achieved this feat and is testament to the remarkable performance and consistency of HAYDN, which is clearly appreciated by growers.

 HAYDN has achieved consistently excellent trial results over the last three years with seed taken from very sizeable tonnages of commercial bulks, rather than a performance derived from a few kilos of seed that are used for new varieties.
-In fact in 2015 Haydn outperformed many of the varieties that topped the List last year and it is this reliable performance across a range of seasons and conditions that has ensured HAYDN’s continuing popularity as a cornerstone of many growers’ sugar beet seed selection.
+In recent years Haydn has outperformed many of the varieties that topped the List last year and it is this reliable performance across a range of seasons and conditions that has ensured HAYDN’s continuing popularity as a cornerstone of many growers’ sugar beet seed selection.